Squamous Cell Carcinoma

 Squamous cell carcinoma treatment

-Surgery is usually the recommended medical dermatology treatment.
+Surgery is usually the recommended dermatology treatment.
 Treatment of areas of scaly sun damage (actinic keratosis and Bowen’s disease) may reduce your risk of a squamous cell carcinoma.

 Contact us for a squamous cell carcinoma treatment